studiorack/iem-plugin-suite/README.md

 - Build
 - Enjoy ;-)

 Instead of building each plug-in seperately, you can also use the provided shell-scripts to start a batch processing.
-For Windows: the 'Developer Command Prompt' has to execute the win_compileAll.bat script.
+**For Windows:** The .jucer projects have to opened and saved first, to create the exporters.
+Then the 'Developer Command Prompt' has to execute the win_compileAll.bat script.

 ## Known issues
 - On Linux: RoomEncoder might only build successfully if using JUCE 5.2.0 with [13d18e40](https://github.com/WeAreROLI/JUCE/commit/13d18e406c33724a9f8870c4602458fc6d94b750) applied.